The dissertation proposal process at CUA is rather involved and complex. The following sections offer advice on navigating the procedure.

 You will not start work on the proposal until you have defined the topic (click here for tips on selecting a topic).
 Once you have done this, the first step in the dissertation proposal process is to identify the director of your dissertation committee; in many cases, you will have already had frequent conversations with one particular faculty member about the topic, but it is still proper to formally request that he or she serve as your director.
 Your director will then help you identify the other members of your committee.
 There must be two other members, one of whom may be someone not associated with CUA.
 (Be aware that an outside reader must formally commit to working with you and, if he or she does not live in the DC metropolitan area, must commit to traveling to DC at his or her own expense for the dissertation defense.)
 It is permissible in some cases to add a fourth member to the dissertation committee, but it is important to realize that having a fourth member may lengthen the time it takes to complete the dissertation because it adds a fourth editor to the mix.

 You will initially work on the proposal just with your director.
 Once the director has approved a draft, you will then share it with the other members of the committee for their comments.
-After you have incorporated their comments and received their approval, your director will forward the proposal to the School of Music Dissertation Proposal Review Committee.
+After you have incorporated their comments and received their approval, your director will forward the proposal to the School's Dissertation Proposal Review Committee.
 This committee’s deliberations may take some time and will typically require you to submit at least one or two additional sets of revisions.
-After this committee has approved the document, it is presented to the full School of Music faculty for their approval at a faculty meeting (held on the first Tuesday of every month).
+After this committee has approved the document, it is presented to the full School of Music, Drama, and Art faculty for their approval at a faculty meeting (held on the first Tuesday of every month).
 (At this point, your participation in the process is over.)
 Upon their approval, your director will ensure that the proposal form receives the proper signatures, and it is sent to the Dean of Graduate Studies, who assigns it to an external reviewer for approval.
 You will be notified of final approval of the proposal in a letter (not an email) from the Dean of Graduate Studies.
 The entire process, from the School of Music committee to the final approval, can take several months.
 It is thus advisable to submit your proposal to the committee as early in the semester as possible.

-Once the proposal is completed and approved, it is crucial that you arrange a meeting with your director to discuss research protocol, to start putting together a timeline, and to go over the adviser's expected procedures for submitting outlines and drafts.
+Once the proposal is completed and approved, it is crucial that you arrange a meeting with your director to discuss research protocol, start putting together a timeline, and go over the adviser's expected procedures for submitting outlines and drafts.

 Preparing the Proposal